arponr/arponr.github.io/_posts/2014-05-25-base-change-closed-immersion.md

 \end{lemma}

 \begin{proof}
-Uniqueness is immediate from $i$ being a monomorphism, which is the previous lemma, so we need only prove the existence statement.
+Uniqueness is immediate from $i$ being a monomorphism by
+\ref{monomorphism}, so we need only prove the existence statement.
 As recalled above, we can assume without loss of generality that $i$ is the inclusion of the closed subspace $Z \ce (\supp(\O_X/\I), \O_X/\I)$.